fabrica-land/fabrica-connectors/trust_agreement.md

 ### .
 Trust termination

-1. Process for termination
+1. The process for dissolving the Trust is as follows (“**Dissolution Event**”):
+   1. (1) first, the Trustee shall provide notice to the Fabrica Smart Contract by [**process**]; (2) next, divestiture/removal of the Property and any other additional remaining trust property from the Trust.

+2. The proceeds from any sale or disposition of the Property and any other remaining trust property shall be paid to the Beneficiary.
-2. Grantor holds no right of termination, nor is any termination subject to grantor’s will/impact/influence
+3. Throughout the life of the Trust, the Grantor holds no right of termination, nor is any termination subject to the life of Grantor or any decision or action taken by the Grantor.
+4. [In the event of lost keys, theft of keys, Beneficiary shall take the following steps to protect lawful title to the property:]

 ### .
 Miscellaneous